takhyun12/Google-IT-Automation-With-Python/Configuration Management and the Cloud/README.md

 4. It’s easy to add more servers
 5. More time to focus on what you love to do

+# What benefits can we gain by using automation to manage our configuration?
+Consistency
+Reliability
+Scalability
 ```

 ## Credit